cchdo/dpo/chapter_S6/s6b.rst

   Warm salty surface waters overlie a cool, fresher layer (with a salinity minimum), in turn overlying a layer of similar temperature which is saltier (with a salinity maximum), and finally the deepest layer is colder and a little fresher.

-  Each of these distinctive joint characteristics making up a layer of water is the signature of what oceanographers call a “water mass”.
+  Each of these distinctive joint characteristics making up a layer of water is the signature of what oceanographers call a "water mass".

   This plot provides information about this layering of water masses:

   Recall that the CTD data file contains one data value for each decibar of pressure, and that JOA is plotting each data point.
 Therefore each tight clustering of data points on the plot indicates a portion of the profile where temperature and/or salinity are more nearly uniform with pressure, whereas a spreading of data points on the plot will indicate where vertical gradients in one or both are higher.

-* Explore this on the plot by repeatedly click-drag-select portions of the plot to the point where you can see individual “1-meter-of-water” dots.
+* Explore this on the plot by repeatedly click-drag-select portions of the plot to the point where you can see individual "1-meter-of-water" dots.

 .. admonition:: Examine
   :class: tip

   The dots do cluster and spread.
-Even on a smaller scale there is some indication that the vertical gradients are not smooth, that there are many “layers”.
+Even on a smaller scale there is some indication that the vertical gradients are not smooth, that there are many "layers".

-  You may also find portions of the water column where there are small “zig-zags” - colder fresher layers interleaved with warmer saltier layers.
-This shows that CTD data, as compared to bottle data, may show an abundance of small-scale features in the water column (known as “fine structure”), features that are completely missed by the much coarser-resolution bottle or multi-year averaged data.
+  You may also find portions of the water column where there are small "zig-zags" - colder fresher layers interleaved with warmer saltier layers.
+This shows that CTD data, as compared to bottle data, may show an abundance of small-scale features in the water column (known as "fine structure"), features that are completely missed by the much coarser-resolution bottle or multi-year averaged data.

 Here are some examples of enlargements made from this plot: